HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/mobile_home_bed.md

 # Trivia

-- The Mobile Home Bed was designed by platonthek
+- The Mobile Home Bed was designed by platonthek.
-- THe Mobile Home Bed is very similar to the normal [Bed](/obstacles/bed) except for its size
+- THe Mobile Home Bed is very similar to the normal [Bed](/obstacles/bed) except for its size.

 # History

 - [v0.15.0](https://github.com/HasangerGames/suroi/releases/tag/v0.15.0)
-  - Added
+  - Added.